Roll-your-own cigarette

 A roll-your-own (RYO) cigarette, also called a handrolled cigarette, roll-up or rollie, is a cigarette made from loose tobacco (usually a shag cut) and rolling paper.
 Factory-made cigarettes are called industrial or tailor-made cigarettes.
+U.S. federal law defines 'roll-your-own tobacco' as tobacco that, because of its appearance, type, packaging, or labeling, is suitable for use and likely to be offered to, or purchased by, consumers as tobacco for making cigarettes.

 Rolling tobacco

 Rolling tobacco, or cigarette tobacco, is the primary tobacco used for RYO cigarettes.
 It is generally packaged in pouches.

 After 2009, the United States federal tax rate on RYO tobacco was raised from $1.0969 per pound to $24.78 per pound.
 This increase has caused many people to switch to using pipe tobacco to make cigarettes, since the pipe tobacco tax rate was also increased, but only to $2.83 per pound.